efrei-paris-sud/2020-H-Team-of-2/project/README.md

 # Smart Lock

  **Description**: Our project name is Smart Lock.
-It will be a lock (for a door for example) that will work with a fingerprint system.
+It's a lock (for a door for example) that works with a fingerprint system.

-For the cloud part, the access will be manage through a database and not directly in the Arduino card.
+The system works with an ESP 32 that is connected in Wifi to send data.

+The fingerprint are memorize in the module AS 308 and we can manage them through 2 basics programs to add or delete fingerprint.
-It will allow us to modify permission with our interface that will probably be a web site.
-We will implement a door sensor that will allow us to know if someone open or close the door without using the fingerprint system.
-It will work like an alarm.
-If needed, it will send a notification.
+We also have implemented a door sensor that allow us to know if someone open or close the door.
+When the door sensor is trigger it's send a mail to notify that the door is open.
+It's like a quite alarm.
+The fingerprint system simulates the outside of the house and a simple button simulates the inside of the house.

  - [x] When the fingerprint module will detect a good fingerprint it will open the lock.
 If it's not good it will not open.
-And the informations are display on a LCD.
+And the informations are display on a LCD ;
- - [x] If you are already inside and want to leave you just need tu use the push button inside to open the lock.
+ - [x] If you are already inside and want to leave you just need tu use the push button inside to open the lock ;
- - [x] If the alarm is still trigger and the door sensor detect that the door is open, it will send a notification.
+ - [x] The door sensor send an email when it's open ;
- - [x] We can observe in real time when the lock is open with notifications send to our email and get the historic on a google sheet
+ - [x] We can observe in real time when the lock is open from outside and get the historic on a google sheet ;
  - [x] The transmission will use an ESP32 for the Wi-Fi connection.

 Please use a gif format for the cover photo like this: (you can create gif using https://ezgif.com/maker)